-• Accounts receivable, net represents amounts billed to customers in accordance with contract terms for which payment has not yet been received.
-It is presented net of the allowance for doubtful accounts and revenue reserves as part of current assets on the condensed consolidated balance sheets.

-- Unbilled accounts receivable, net represents amounts that are unbilled due to agreed-upon contractual terms in which billing occurs subsequent to revenue recognition.
-This situation typically occurs when the Company transfers control of time-based software licenses to customers up-front, but invoices customers annually over the term of the license, which is typically two years.
+- Accounts receivable, net represents amounts billed to customers in accordance with contract terms for which payment has not yet been received.
+It is presented net of the allowance for doubtful accounts and revenue reserves as part of current assets in the condensed consolidated balance sheets. - Unbilled accounts receivable, net represents amounts that are unbilled due to agreed-upon contractual terms in which billing occurs subsequent to revenue recognition.
+This situation typically occurs when the Company transfers control of self-managed software licenses to customers up-front, but invoices customers annually over the term of the license, which is typically two years.
 Unbilled accounts receivable is classified as either current or non-current based on the duration of remaining time between the date of the condensed consolidated balance sheets and the anticipated due date of the underlying receivables.
 Under ASC 606, this balance represents contract assets.
-As of October 31, 2019, there was no allowance for doubtful accounts associated with unbilled accounts receivable. - Contract costs include deferred commissions and their related payroll taxes, royalties, and referral fees.
+As of January 31, 2020, there was no allowance for doubtful accounts associated with unbilled accounts receivable. - Contract costs include deferred commissions and their related payroll taxes, royalties, and referral fees.
 The short-term portion is presented as prepaid and other current assets.
 The long-term portion is presented as other assets. - Deferred costs represent costs related to our professional services that have been deferred to align with revenue recognition.
-The short-term portion is presented as other assets. - Deferred revenue, net represents amounts that have been invoiced and for which the Company has the right to bill, but that have not been recognized as revenue because the related goods or services have not been transferred.
+The short-term portion is presented as prepaid and other current assets.
+The long-term portion is presented as other assets. - Deferred revenue, net represents amounts that have been invoiced and for which the Company has the right to bill, but that have not been recognized as revenue because the related products or services have not been transferred.
 Deferred revenue that will be realized during the 12-month period following the date of the condensed consolidated balance sheets is recorded as current.
 The remaining deferred revenue is recorded as non-current.
 Under ASC 606, this balance represents contract liabilities.

 The Company may receive consideration from its customers in advance of performance on a portion of the contract and, on another portion of the contract, perform in advance of receiving consideration.
 Contract assets and liabilities related to rights and obligations in a contract are interdependent.
-Therefore, contract assets and liabilities are presented net at the contract level, as either a single contract asset or a single contract liability, on the consolidated balance sheets.
+Therefore, contract assets and liabilities are presented net at the contract level, as either a single contract asset or a single contract liability, in the consolidated balance sheets.